 An official online donation page has also been created that will allow people to make a donation without visiting a branch if that is their preference.
 All donations made through the page will go directly to the Daily Bread Food Bank and tax receipts will be available for anyone who donates $20 or more.

-Broker of Record Kelvin Wong spoke about the food drive and explained the continued support for the food bank: “We have always tried to support the community around us and that support is needed more than ever.
+Broker of Record Kelvin Wong spoke about the Thanksgiving Food Drive and explained the continued support for the food bank: “We have always tried to support the community around us and that support is needed more than ever.
 The Daily Bread Food Bank reports that usage of its services has increased by 50% since the pandemic began and we want to do our part in helping to meet the growing need in our community.”

 Mr. Wong added, “We are proud of the response of our staff, agents and visitors to our previous Thanksgiving drives and we were delighted to write a $5,000 cheque last year at a time when it was desperately needed.
 We hope that on October 4th we will be writing a similar cheque once more!”